JetBrains-Research/KEEPs/KEEP.md

 }
 ```

+> The other workaround for new operator is optional + errors

 It may be quite useful to introduce a syntax sugar over this pattern.
 It is quite complex to find a good syntax for it.
 Some options: